Hamza Choudhury

-Hamza Dewan Choudhury (হামজা দেওয়ান চৌধুরী; born 1 October 1997) is a professional footballer who plays as a defensive midfielder or right-back for EFL Championship club Leicester City.
-Born in England, he represents the Bangladesh national team.
+Hamza Dewan Choudhury (হামজ়া দেওয়ান চৌধুরী, /bn/; born 1 October 1997) is a professional footballer who plays as a defensive midfielder or right-back for club Sheffield United.
+Born in England, and a former English youth international, he represents the Bangladesh national team.

 Choudhury is a product of the Leicester City Academy, joining the club at the age of seven.
-After gaining professional experience with two loan spells at Burton Albion, he has made over 100 senior appearances for Leicester since 2017.
-With Leicester, Choudhury won the FA Cup in 2021.
+After signing professionally for Leicester City's first-team in 2015, and gaining professional experience with two loan spells at Burton Albion, he made over 100 senior appearances for Leicester between 2017 and 2026.
+With Leicester, Choudhury won the FA Cup in 2021, and won the EFL Championship in 2024.

-Choudhury has represented England at under-21 level and, after receiving his Bangladeshi passport in late 2024, made the decision to play for the Bangladesh national team.
+Choudhury has represented England at the under-21 level and, after receiving his Bangladeshi passport in late 2024, made the decision to play for the Bangladesh national team.

 Early life

 Choudhury was born in Loughborough, Leicestershire, to a Grenadian father and Bangladeshi mother.
 Choudhury was raised in a traditional Bangladeshi Muslim household by his mother and stepfather and has visited Bangladesh since he was a child.
 His maternal ancestral home is in Bahubal, Habiganj District, Sylhet in Bangladesh.